vuongbachdoan/nodejs-server/README.md

 ### Built With

 This project wrote by JavaScript with ExpressJs framework.
 Connecting to MongoDB...
-Login by google or email, password hashed by bcrypt, and authentication is verified by JWT.
+Login by Google or Email, password hashed by Bcrypt, and authentication is verified by JWT.

 [![My Skills](https://skills.thijs.gg/icons?i=js,mongodb,nodejs&theme=light)](https://skills.thijs.gg)